linuxdeepin/deepin-diskmanager/application/assets/deepin-diskmanager/disk-manager/en_US/disk-manager.md

 1. On the Disk Utility interface, select an unmounted partition, and click the Resize icon ![space-adjustment](../common/space_adjustment.svg) on the top toolbar.
 2. A resizing interface pops up.
 Fill in the new capacity.

    - Expand space: It supports downward expansion currently.
-Only when there is an unallocated partition downward next to the selected partition, can you expand space and the new capacity cannot be greater than the total capacity of the current partition and the unallocated partition.
+Only when there is an unallocated partition downward next to the selected partition, can you expand space,  and the new capacity cannot be greater than the total capacity of the current partition and the unallocated partition.
 Otherwise, it is unavailable to expand space for the partition.
    - Shrink space: Please back up your data before the operation.

 ![0|space_adjustment](fig/space_adjustment.png)